 Only you will know those data points.
 Sure, others might have an opinion of what the market will bear, but their answer is meaningless.

 For one reason, you can create a market for anything.
-You think we were all sitting around a few years ago thinking we’d be paying Apple $1,000 for a cell phone?
+Do you think we were all sitting around a few years ago thinking we’d be paying Apple $1,000 for a cell phone?
 Of course not, and who knows where we found the money to do so.
-But Apple created the market for it, just as you can for your farm products, as we did for Ossabaw pork and other farmers have for their unique products.
+But Apple created the market for it just as you can for your farm products.
+Just as we did for Ossabaw pork on my farm and as other farmers have for their own unique products.

 Also, others won’t know what profit margins you require.
-For instance, if you have debt to service, your margins have to accommodate that.
+For instance, if you have debt to service your margins must accommodate that.

 And others certainly don’t know your cost of production.
 Nor do they know your specific target market and its demographics.

-So the point is, measure everything that affects profit, because you absolutely need to know your cost of production, down to the nickel.
-What does it cost you, ALL IN, to produce that chicken, carrot or cheese curd.
+The point is, measure everything that affects profit.
+Because you absolutely need to know your cost of production, down to the nickel.
+What it costs you, ALL IN, to produce that chicken, carrot, or cheese curd.

 And, there have been even more companies that grew too fast, so they went under.